 Stafford Prison information

-A closed training prison for category C male prisoners.
-HMP Stafford was first opened in 1793 as the New Staffordshire Gaol and although some of the original building remains, the present establishment is mainly Victorian (notably the Main Hall and Crescent wings).
+There has been a prison in Stafford since the end of the 12th century.
+In 1793 the prison opened as the new Staffordshire Gaol and although some of the original building remains, the present establishment is mainly Victorian, notably the Main Hall and Crescent Wings.

-The prison was closed between 1916 and 1939, reopening at the outbreak of the second world war to house both males and females.
-The female section of the prison closed within a few years of reopening, and for many years afterwards HMP Stafford held young offenders as well as adults.
+The present prison was built in 1794 and apart from the period 1916 to 1940, has been in continuous use.
+The prison was closed between 1916 and 1940, reopening at the outbreak of the Second World War as both a male and female establishment.
+The female section of the prison closed within a few years of reopening and for many years afterwards HM Prison Stafford held young offenders as well as adult residents.

-Modern buildings include a Reception/Visits block, Education department, Kitchen, a 40 bed house block and a new sports hall.
-A site adjacent to the prison was also purchased and developed as an Industrial Workshop complex in 1986.
-All the living accommodation has been refurbished.
+Today HM Prison Stafford is a closed training prison which holds 751 category C people convicted of sexual offences.
+Modern buildings include Reception, Visits, Education, Kitchen, a 40 bed house block and Sports Hall.
+A site adjacent to the prison was purchased and developed as an industrial workshop complex in 1986.
+All the residential accommodation has been refurbished.

 54 Gaol Road